isorna/dropcommander/docs/en/dfc/core-rules/launch-assets.md

 ### Dropships

 _Dropships are transporters used for rapidly deploying armoured forces down to a planet’s surface.
-They are agile, well armoured and armed for their size to weather the storm of defensive fire they invariably attract._
+They are agile, well armoured and armed for their size to weather the storm of defensive fire they invariably attract_.

-**Dropships may only be launched by carriers that are in Atmosphere or Low Orbit if targeting a Space Station.**
+**Dropships may only be launched by carriers that are in Atmosphere or Low Orbit if targeting a Space Station**.

-**Dropships may target Ground Sectors or Space Stations within their Thrust.**
+**Dropships may target Ground Sectors or Space Stations within their Thrust**.

 When they do, they deliver one Armour or Infantry token to the Sector or Space Station.

 ### Bulk lander

 _Bulk landers are large, lightly armoured landing craft used by troopships to deploy large numbers of ground troops or anti-ship weapon emplacements.
-Bulk Landers are considerably slower and more vulnerable than Dropships, as they are not designed for 1st wave assaults on entrenched positions, but rather as occupying or reinforcing troops once a beachhead is secured._
+Bulk Landers are considerably slower and more vulnerable than Dropships, as they are not designed for 1st wave assaults on entrenched positions, but rather as occupying or reinforcing troops once a beachhead is secured_.

-**Bulk landers may only be launched by carriers that are in Low Orbit or Atmosphere.**
+**Bulk landers may only be launched by carriers that are in Low Orbit or Atmosphere**.

-**Bulk Landers may target Ground Sectors or Space Stations within their Thrust.** When they do, they deliver three  Infantry tokens or one Defence Battery token to the Sector or Space Station.
+**Bulk Landers may target Ground Sectors or Space Stations within their Thrust**.
+When they do, they deliver three  Infantry tokens or one Defence Battery token to the Sector or Space Station.

 ### A Note on Dropships & Bulk Landers